 In a time when mobile phones and video conferencing are common, some people question the need for business travel.
 Many companies see business travel as simply an expense and don’t see the benefits that come with it.
 Sitting in an office and staring at a computer screen is not an alternative for putting your feet on the ground.
 There are 4 major reasons why business travel is still important.

-Closing a Deal or Signing New Business Contract
+Closing a Deal or Signing a New Business Contract

 Face-to-face meetings are essential for closing business deals.
 Oxford Economics has found that the rate of converting potential customers to actual customers nearly doubles when a face-to-face meeting takes place.
 In many business sectors, this means closing nearly 100% of the business deals.
 Some Fortune 100 companies won’t sign big contracts without a face-to-face business meeting between company leaders.
 Imagine it– would you trust your professional future to someone you’ve never met?